iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Give us the federal app.<br> :date: __2020-10-21 20:15:36__

+> Why is alberta being stupid and ignoring rest of canada and not participating in the canada alert app / why you make your own your just gonna get cut and shut off<br> :date: __2020-10-18 19:41:10__

 > What a battery hog.
 I thought it would be using the same tech as COVID Alert, but maybe not.
 I have to charge twice a day vs once a day just after installing this app.
 Uninstalling.
 COVID Alert is better.
 Implement that instead.
 I do not want two apps running (I travel AB, SK, ON for family)<br> :date: __2020-10-16 21:34:53__

 > Given 7 digital code to upload data.
 Space for 6...<br> :date: __2020-10-15 20:19:13__